globalbibletools/gbt/docs/db.md

 Our database is postgresql@14.7 with prisma to manage the schema and migrations.
 Each package can have its own prisma schema if it has its own database.
 At this moment, only the api project has a database.

 [Database schema](./../packages/db/src/schema.prisma)

 ## Setup

 1. [Install](https://www.postgresql.org/download/) postgresql version 14 (latest version).
 1. Create database for the project.
 You can perform this task using the included `pgAdmin` tool.
-1. Create a copy of file: [packages/api/.env](./../packages/api/.env) in same directory and rename it to: `.env.local`.
+1. Create a .env.local file in the api and db projects for local environment variables
-1. Create new file: `packages/db/.env.local`.
 1. Set the `DATABASE_URL` env var in both files above to the postgres connection string.
 You may need to include a username and password in the connection string.
 Here is a template you can use:

 ```text